Saving the high street: Using experimentation in-store to improve customer experience

 Decision fatigue is when we start taking shortcuts as we exhaust our mental energy.
 Research suggests that humans have a limit on how many active, deliberate decisions they can make in a certain time period.
 The more we exhaust that reserve, the more likely we are to look for shortcuts.

-In one study researchers analysed more than 1,100 decisions made by court judges.
+In one study researchers analyzed more than 1,100 decisions made by court judges.
 They found that as the day went by (and judges made more decisions), judges were becoming more likely to take shortcuts when deciding which prisoners to release before their official sentence was over.